aws-samples/data-exploration-with-amazon-athena/README.md

 In this lab, we've created a simple data lake with Amazon Glue and Amazon Simple Storage Service (S3), and used Amazon Athena to run some simple queries on the data.
 We've then use Apache Spark in a notebook in Amazon Athena to further explore the data, join data sets, create an aggregation and a visualization, and optionally saved the results back to the data lake.

-## Survey

-Please complete the following survey to let us know how you found this lab and how we can improve.

 ## Clean Up

 To clean up the resources created here, complete the following.